Oren Yiftachel: Scholarship

 Palestinians are relegated to the status of 'unwanted' indigenous peoples resisting the ethnocratic project.
 Yiftachel uses a multidisciplinary approach, inspired by Neo-Gramscian thinking and by a range of Marxian, post- and neo-colonial theorists.
 In the study of Israel/Palestine he was one of the first to break the traditional scholarly divisions between analysis of Arab-Jewish relations and internal Jewish dynamics, and one of a handful of scholars to question whether Israel acts as a democratic state within the Green Line (Israeli pre-1967 borders).
 The Israeli regime, according to Yiftachel, has presided over the entire historic Palestine for over five decades, and should be analyzed according to the power structures he claims it imposed over the entire territory.
 Yiftachel developed the 'settler-ethnocratic' model to highlight the regime's main historical-material logic, and the concept of 'creeping apartheid' to describe its recent manifestation and the development of four different 'separate and unequal' types of citizenship under the Israeli regime.

-Major concepts in Yiftachel's work including the terms 'trapped minorities', 'fractured regions', 'ruptured demos', 'internal frontiers', 'frontiphery', 'gray spacing' and 'displaceability'.
-His recent work also develops a 'South-Eastern' perspective, and aims to provide alternative conceptualizations to the dominant theories and discourses generated by American and European academic centers.
+Yiftachel's work has developed a dynamic 'conceptual architecture', which -- beyond the concepts above, also coined and developed terms such as 'trapped minorities', 'fractured regions', 'ruptured demos', 'internal frontiers', 'frontiphery' (frontier that becomes periphery), 'gray spacing', 'displaceability', 'privatination' (a combined privatization of nationalized land and housing), 'creeping urban apartheid', and 'digital apartheid'.
+His recent work also develops a 'South-Eastern' perspective, and aims to provide alternative conceptualizations to the dominant theories and discourses generated by American and European academic centers; as well as exploring the development and struggles of 'digital urban citizenship.
+A special issue of the journal Cosmopolitan Civil Society (2016) was devoted to the theory of ethnocratic regimes, two decades after their formulation by Yiftachel.

 Publications

-Yiftachel has published over 120 articles and chapters.
-Among his books, edited collections, and monographs:
+Yiftachel has published over 120 articles, 12 books and 6 edited special iisues.
+Among them: